 Guided virtual experiences are a wonderful way for our young learners to still explore the world even during a pandemic!
 Thank you!– Virtual Student Workshop Participant 2020

 Explore the diversity of local living things!
 Students will compare and contrast Chicago-area land and water habitats – and the living things that call those places home – on an interactive virtual hike integrating the Museum’s collection.

 Frogs and Salamanders Up Close

-Get a look behind the scenes of our Istock Family Look in Lab, home for many of the animals in the Nature Museum’s living collection!
+Get a look behind the scenes of our Istock Family Look in Lab, home for many of the animals in our living collection!
 Then, using a live “critter cam,” students will get up close with a local frog or salamander.
 Students will use observations and their critical thinking skills to compare and contrast the features and movements of local frogs and salamanders.

 Investigating Illinois Butterflies